nystudio107/craft-twig-sandbox/README.md

 Rather than just creating a new Twig `Environment` for the sandbox, Craft Twig Sandbox sub-classes the Craft `View` class, which has a few benefits:

-* You get all of the Craft provided tags, filters, functions, globals, etc. available to you if you want
+* You get all of the Craft provided tags, filters, functions, objects, globals, etc. available to you if you want
-* Plugin-provided tags, filters, and functions are available if you want
+* Plugin-provided tags, filters, functions, and objects are available if you want
 * You get access to the familiar `.renderObjectTemplate()`, `.renderString()`, `.renderPageTemplate()` and `.renderTemplate()` methods
 * All of the normal Craft events and scaffolding related to template rendering are present as well